haewons-tanzu/haewons-tanzu.github.io/_posts/2020-10-29-http-session-caching-spring-data-on-tas.md

 Session is not lost.
 Good job!

-Refered to [the link](https://github.com/Tanzu-Solutions-Engineering/PivotalCloudCache-Workshop/){:target="_blank"} for sampe codes and document for Connecting a Spring Boot App to VMware Tanzu GemFire with Session State Caching](https://docs.pivotal.io/p-cloud-cache/1-13-beta/Spring-SessionState.html){:target="_blank"}
+Refered to [the link](https://github.com/Tanzu-Solutions-Engineering/PivotalCloudCache-Workshop/){:target="_blank"} for sampe codes and document for [Connecting a Spring Boot App to VMware Tanzu GemFire with Session State Caching](https://docs.pivotal.io/p-cloud-cache/1-13-beta/Spring-SessionState.html){:target="_blank"}